ahmar46/electrifying_heart/README.md

-### Nice looking Heart Beat Animation made for my blog.
+### Hello Nice looking Heart Beat Animation made for my blog.

 ### Technologies Used: HTML & CSS only.